-Center for Preoperative Assessment & Planning is a unit of Barnes-Jewish Hospital where important information about your health can be gathered before surgery.
-The Center for Preoperative Assessment and Planning team includes a group of anesthesiologists, advanced practitioners, nurses, laboratory technicians and secretaries who are responsible for making sure you are medically ready for your scheduled operation.
+The Center for Preoperative Assessment & Planning (CPAP) is a unit of Barnes-Jewish Hospital where important information about your health can be gathered before surgery.
+The Center for Preoperative Assessment and Planning team includes anesthesiologists, advanced practitioners, resident physicians, nurses, laboratory technicians and secretaries who are responsible for making sure you are medically ready for your scheduled operation.

 Why should I visit CPAP?

 We want your day of surgery to be safe, smooth and well-planned.
 CPAP is a specialized care unit that prepares patients to undergo a safe and successful procedure.
 Your visit will provide your anesthesiology and surgery team with the necessary information to decide if you are medically ready for your scheduled surgery.

 Occasionally, we discover an undiagnosed medical problem or a current medical condition that is not under control and may put your health at risk if you undergo surgery.
 If the team at CPAP finds that you are not medically ready for surgery, or that your medical condition is very complicated, we will discuss our evaluation with your surgeon and recommend the testing or treatment you should receive before and after your surgery.

 In addition, CPAP clinicians work with patients’ other physicians to help coordinate their surgical care with their other medical care.
 All of this information becomes part of your medical record so that all of your doctors and clinicians can provide you with the best care.

 What can I expect during my appointment at CPAP?

 During your appointment, the health care team at CPAP will:

 - Take your medical history

 - Perform a nursing assessment